-It was recently been reported that South Africa, with half the global average rainfall, will run out of water as soon as 2015.
+In 2008 it was recently been reported that South Africa, with half the global average rainfall, will run out of water as soon as 2015.
+It started happening in small towns across the country and now in 2018 it has happened in a major city like Cape Town.
 Specialist estimate that South Africa will be short of 3-billion cubic meters of water by 2030 which amounts to 17% of expected demand.

 Rainwater harvesting is not a new concept, but because municipal water has been plentiful and of good quality the modern generation has forgotten that many of our forefathers only had rainwater as a source of drinking water.
 We now have to re-discover the process of harvesting rainwater and apply modern technology and sophistication to supplement the dwindling supply water.